-- Submit official transcripts: It is the student's responsibility to request that official transcripts be sent directly to the Admission and Registrar's Office from a high school or state GED office and from all post-secondary institutions attended.
+- Submit official transcripts: It is the student’s responsibility to request that official transcripts be sent directly to the Admission and Registrar’s Office from a high school or state GED office and from all post-secondary institutions attended.
+Transcripts must be current with print date within one year.
 Students may be admitted without official transcripts, but may not be placed into college-level courses until official transcripts have been received and evaluated.
 Students may also not exercise exemption from developmental education until official high school transcripts are received and evaluated.
 Students must provide all transcripts before the registration of the second term of enrollment.
 Without submission of all transcripts at that time, students may not continue enrollment.

 The Home School Affidavit can be submitted in the aforementioned methods of document submission.